Things to do in Killybegs Donegal

 One of my favourite viewpoints in Donegal and a fabulous place to catch a sunset.
 You can spot dolphins playing if you have a clear view and you can see 4 counties from the Largy viewpoint – Mayo, Sligo, Leitrim and of course Donegal.

 Kilcar is a small village in the Donegal Gaeltacht, a beautiful place with views to die for and home to Matthew Broderick and Sarah Jessica Parker when in Ireland.
-The area has unspoilt beaches, superb walks, megalithic tombs, and offers great craic in its traditional pubs.
+The area has unspoilt beaches, superb walks, and megalithic tombs, and offers great craic in its traditional pubs.

 Kilcar hosts a traditional Irish music festival on the August bank holiday the Kilcar Fleadh and the village is packed out.
 If you are in Kilcar make a stop at studio Donegal which is a family-run hand-weaving and clothing business.
 Visitors are invited to tour the facilities and observe hand-weavers at work Monday to Friday.
 Admission is free.
 In the factory shop, you can find tweed throws, clothing along with Donegal Yarns knitting wool and a selection of contemporary and traditional knitwear.

-You can check out the Kilcar Viewpoint which is marked on Google maps and it’s a lovely little beach and a small cliff area.
-It provides pristine views of the ocean and you can find one of the famous “Eire” signs to found along the Irish coast, a remnant of aviation navigation support World War II.
+You can check out the Kilcar Viewpoint which is marked on Google maps it’s a lovely little beach and a small cliff area.
+It provides pristine views of the ocean and you can find one of the famous “Eire” signs to found along the Irish coast, a remnant of aviation navigation support from World War II.

-A must stop on your way to Slieve League the Rusty Mackerel Irish pub offers fantastic food, fabulous traditional Irish music sessions and great conversation and craic.
+A must-stop on your way to Slieve League the Rusty Mackerel Irish pub offers fantastic food, fabulous traditional Irish music sessions and great conversation and craic.